joinbox/ui-components/README.md

 - Classes to make overlay and background visible are freely configurable
 - Close through esc and/or clickt outside can be disabled
 - An overlay can be controlled by any number of `jb-overlay-button`
+- Blocks scrolling on body while overlay is open

 ### Example